tt-nakamura/retro/README.md

 he said "Das ist interessant.
 Denken Sie nach!"
 (That's interesting.
 Think further), and lent me a lot of relevant offprints from journals.
 This "Denken Sie nach" was also a lesson that I got from him for the first time in my life.
-At that time Frobenius was studying on group characters.
+At that time Frobenius was studying the theory of group characters.
 But he spoke nothing about group characters in his lectures, seminars, and colloquiums.
 That is, he didn't seriously take not only monkey-like Japanese but also German students.
 He didn't exhibit his treasures to students.